Lena1985/Udacity_Map_Project/Readme.md

 * choose a location out of the list on the left side of the Google Map and click on one.

+* You can also use the search function above the Location list.
+Here you can search a location by name.

 The active marker starts bouncing as soon as it's clicked and an infowindow will open with detailed information about the location.
 Additionally you will get Flickr Photos of the location which will give you a better impression.

 ## Error Handling
 ------------------

-Sometimes because of the asynchronous loading of the Google Map, there miight accure an error.
+Sometimes there might occure an error.
-If the Map does not load you will get an alert window with an error message.
+If the Map or the Flickr App does not load you will get an alert window with an error message.